Jeffro80/Student_Data_Analyser/README.md

 - Student Data File
 - Student Data Headings File

+## Average Length of Study

+Analyses the average length of study for Online and Part time students and returns the mean, median, max and min values for each.

+### Required Files

+- Enrolments File
+- Graduates File

 ## Employment Data

 Analyses employment data from the Student Database and returns statistics regarding